A Bridge from Audio to Video: Phoneme-Viseme Alignment Allows Every Face to Speak Multiple Languages: Method

 where $\hat{\mathbf{I}}$ and $\mathbf{I}$ denote the generated and ground-truth video frames, $\phi(\cdot)$ extracts deep features from a pretrained perceptual network (VGG), and $\nabla_t$ denotes temporal frame differences.
 The first term enforces pixel-level accuracy, the second term preserves semantic and structural realism, and the third term improves temporal smoothness of lip movements.
 The weights $\lambda_{1}, \lambda_{p}, \lambda_{t}$ control the relative contributions of these objectives.

-\textbf{Training workflow.} During each training step, we (1) extract phoneme and viseme features from the input speech and video, (2) assign features to prototypes and compute the alignment loss, (3) estimate pseudo-phoneme s and apply MoE routing, (4) synthesize video frames and compute $\mathcal{L}_{\text{gen}}$, and (5) jointly update all modules by minimizing the total loss.
+\textbf{Training workflow.} During each training step, we (1) extract phoneme and viseme features from the input and video, (2) assign features to prototypes and compute the alignment loss, (3) estimate pseudo-phonemes and apply MoE routing, (4) synthesize video frames and compute $\mathcal{L}_{\text{gen}}$, and (5) jointly update all modules by minimizing the total loss.
 This unified optimization enables the model to capture language-agnostic articulatory correspondences while generating realistic cross-lingual talking face videos.